 During this morning’s apology, both Prime Minister Scott Morrison and Opposition Leader Bill Shorten addressed the nation, both in the House of Representatives and in the Great Hall of Parliament House.
 They both delivered extensive reflections and emotive apologies to survivors, and each spoke at length of the failures of past governments and those in authority, and of the countless institutions and individuals that turned a blind eye to the rumours, the suspicions, and the blatant allegations that arose in so many organisations without recourse.

 Former Prime Minister Julia Gillard, who was responsible for the implementation of the Royal Commission in 2013, was also present, seated with survivors in the Great Hall, and was met with cheers and applause from the crowd.

 Despite the significance of today’s apology, some survivors may be left questioning the sincerity of the apology following recent criticisms of the National Redress Scheme which the Government has implemented from July 2018.
-Many aspects of the scheme have been criticised, including the payment matrix and the fact that maximum payments disregard the explicit recommendations of the Royal Commission (see recent blogs on the Ryan Carlisle Thomas website written by Kate Malone and Ian Dallas (How the new sexual abuse scheme is not working), as well as Linda Le and Ian Dallas (Redress for abuse survivors about more than penetration).
+Many aspects of the scheme have been criticised, including the payment matrix and the fact that maximum payments disregard the explicit recommendations of the Royal Commission (see recent blogs written by Kate Malone and Ian Dallas (How the new Sexual Abuse Redress scheme is not working), as well as Linda Le and Ian Dallas (Redress for abuse survivors - it's about more than penetration).

 Prime Minister Scott Morrison and Opposition Leader Bill Shorten both acknowledged that the words of the apology are meaningless without tangible institutional responses and reiterated the government’s commitment to implementing the recommendations of the Royal Commission.
 It is notable that of the Royal Commission’s 122 recommendations, the government have committed to implementing 104 of the recommendations.